 Your body’s cells must continuously be repaired to function optimally and break down nutrients for your body to use as energy.
 However, these processes release waste in the form of urea and carbon dioxide, which cause harm if able to build up in your blood.

-Water allows for transport of these waste products, efficiently removing them through urination, breathing, or sweating.
+Water allows for the transport of these waste products, efficiently removing them through urination, breathing or sweating.
 By increasing your water intake, your body reduces the secretion of the antidiuretic hormone and increases urination, eliminating more water and waste products.
-Thus, proper hydration is very important for detoxification of the body and to keep us healthy!
+Thus, proper hydration is very important for detoxification of the body and to keep us healthy.

 One of the common reactions to a healthier lifestyle/diet change is the onset of headaches.